louischatriot/nedb/README.md

 db.ensureIndex({ fieldName: 'somefield', unique: true, sparse: true }, function (err) {
 });

+// Using an expiring index with a built-in Time-To-Live (TTL) based on creation db.ensureIndex({ fieldName: 'createdAt', expireAfterSeconds: 90 }, function(err) {
+  // Documents that include a Date value in the `createdAt` field will
+  // automatically expire 90 seconds after they were created })

+// Using an expiring index with a built-in Time-To-Live (TTL) based on modification db.ensureIndex({ fieldName: 'updatedAt', expireAfterSeconds: 600 }, function(err) {
+  // Documents that include a Date value in the `updatedAt` field will
+  // automatically expire 10 minutes (600 seconds) after they were last modified })

 // Format of the error message when the unique constraint is not met db.insert({ somefield: 'nedb' }, function (err) {